Former South Korean military dictator Chun Doo-hwan dies at 90

 SEOUL, Nov 23 (Reuters) - Former South Korean President Chun Doo-hwan, whose iron-fisted rule of the country following a 1979 military coup sparked massive democracy protests, died on Tuesday at the age of 90, the Yonhap news agency said.

-Chun had multiple myeloma, a blood cancer which was in remission, and passed away at his Seoul home, Yonhap said.
+Chun had multiple myeloma, a blood cancer which was in remission, and his health had deteriorated recently.
+He passed away at his Seoul home early in the morning, Yonhap said.

 A former military commander, Chun presided over the 1980 Gwangju army massacre of pro-democracy demonstrators, a crime for which he was later convicted and received a commuted death sentence.